GKE-hack/online-boutique/README.md

 ## AI Services Added

-The Online Boutique has been enhanced with several AI-powered services to improve the customer experience and streamline operations:
+The Online Boutique has been enhanced with several AI-powered services to improve the customer experience and streamline operations, apart from the existing microservices, we added:

 ### 1. Chatbot Service
 Integrates Google Gemini (2.5 Flash model) with Retrieval Augmented Generation (RAG) capabilities to provide a smart shopping assistant.
 It answers product-related queries, offers recommendations, and interacts with the Product Catalog Service to fetch real-time product information.